-Contractors were hired for various reasons by at least 23 states (SDCI, 1.17(A)).
-The reasons are known for 9 of the 23, the most common ones being lack of or inability to fill data processing positions (SDCI, 1.17(B)).
-However, less than half of the reported effects of using contractors were positive (SDCI, 1.17(C)): the cited advantages included increased speed, lower cost, and better control over the system, while the disadvantages included unuseable or over ambitious designs, unfamiliarity with the system by agency staff, and lack of control over the system design.
-The fact that the system was developed by contractors and agency staff was unfamiliar with it, was cited as a case of difficulty in program maintenance.
+cited as a case of difficulty in program maintenance.
 Agency staff from three states pointed out that contractors cannot know the needs of the agency and thus must spend too much of their time learning about corrections.
 On the other hand, personnel from another state felt that contractors were useful because they have more freedom than state staff.
 Those that would hire a contractor in the future and those that would not were evenly divided (SDCI, 1.17(D)).
 Several of those that would gave the condition that close supervision of the contractor would be necessary.
 It is our feeling that such supervision would help to mitigate the problems associated with the use of contractors.
 Another helpful step would be stringent documentation requirements.
-In summary, better results can occur if the agency hiring the contractor bases its actions on the awareness that ultimately it will be taking over full responsibility for the system.
+In summary, better results can occur if the agency hiring the contractor is sensitive to the fact that ultimately it will be taking over full responsibility for the system.